4 Questions to Determine if Your CPR Training is Effective

 After addressing learner engagement, the Kirkpatrick Model recommends that you move your focus to how much the students have learned.
 Do your students leave the course knowing when and how to perform effective CPR?
 In order to provide a comprehensive answer, you may need to more-accurately measure the quality of each student’s CPR.

 With the ability to measure chest compression fraction, rate, depth, and recoil, along with ventilations, today’s manikin technology can show your students precisely how their performance relates to the content you have been teaching them.

-The American Heart Association’s (AHA) 2013 Consensus Statement on CPR Quality lists five key metrics that correlate to better human survival:5
+The American Heart Association’s (AHA) 2020 Guidelines lists these key metrics that correlate to better human survival:5

-- Chest compression depth: 2–2.4 inches for adults and adolescents
+- Chest compression depth: 2-2.4 inches for an average adult

 In addition, it's worth gauging how likely your students are to train others or continue practicing their CPR skills.
 70% of Americans feel helpless to act during a cardiac emergency because they either do not know how to administer CPR or their training has significantly lapsed.6 Understanding what sudden cardiac arrest is, knowing what to do in an emergency, and receiving accurate feedback and corrections during hands-on practice may encourage more bystanders to take action if and when the time comes.

 3. How Well Do Your Learners Apply Their CPR Training?

 The third level of the Kirkpatrick Model specifically advocates assessing behavior change (following training).
 Will your learners perform CPR on a victim of sudden cardiac arrest?

 Research shows that more bystanders stand by idly when faced with a cardiac emergency.
 Only 46% of cardiac arrest victims receive CPR from a bystander.7